Table of Contents

 So a lot of people are probably wondering, well why the hell didn’t you just buy a steam sauna Matt?
 First, I don’t think it will detox my heavy metals as fast as a far infrared sauna will.
 And the way my health has been lately, I’m looking to feel better as soon as possible.

 Second, when I first started this blog, I moved to a 500sq ft apartment for two years to lower expenses, and quit my job to blog full time.
 I didn’t have space, nor a big back yard where I could put an outdoor sauna.
-It simply wasn’t an option due to space constraints at the time, and I wouldn’t choose steam over infrared now that I do have the space anyway.
+It simply wasn’t an option due to space constraints at the time, and I wouldn’t choose steam over infrared now that I do have the space anyway. (and I originally started out with an NIR heat lamp sauna)

 I’m still testing saunas, and have now tested over $22,000.00 dollars worth of infrared saunas.
 In a few months after the final brands have been through the ringer, I’ll have some rock solid recommendations I trust for friends and family looking for a good safe infrared sauna for detox.